The Irish Potato Famine 1846-1850

 Charitable Organisations & Famine Aid

-In spite of the inaction of their government there were efforts by some charitable organisations in England to send help or provide food.
+In spite of the inaction of their government there were some efforts by private charities and religious organisations in England to send help or provide food.

 Famine Relief Committees where also set up throughout America, raising large amounts of money and sending food on ‘relief ships’ which made the return journey with passengers on board, allowing people who could not otherwise afford the passage to America to emigrate.